jxxcarlson/xmark/README.md

 - [x] A block parser
 - [x] A repl for testing
+- [ ] System for using different language definitions
 - [ ] Tests
 - [ ] An inline parser
 - [ ] A renderer, say to HTML